Petrusiova/graduation/README.md

 How could you start using it?

 Please clone that project from github (https://github.com/Petrusiova/graduation) and use it!
-After cloning this project you need to check dependencies and Maven lifecylce.
+After cloning this project you need to check dependencies and Maven lifecycle.

 How could you test it?